 1. Are clay or plastic pots better?

-Due to its non-porous nature, the plastic retains less moisture and oxygen than clay.
-Clay planters retain moisture for a much shorter period of time than plastic planters.
+Due to its non-porous nature, plastic retains less moisture and oxygen than clay.
+Clay planters retain moisture for a much shorter period than plastic planters.
 In other words, if you are one of those people who tend to forget to water your plants, plastic is probably better than clay.

 2. How often should I water my container plant?